interledger/rfcs/0038-settlement-engines/0038-settlement-engines.md

 To support multiple interoperable settlement engine implementations for a particular settlement system, implementors may standardize the schema and type of messages their settlement engines use to communicate with one another.
 This work is out-of-scope of this RFC.

-Interledger connectors use a transport, such as HTTP or WebSockets, to send and receive data with peers.
+Interledger connectors use network transports, such as HTTP or WebSockets, to send and receive ILP packets with peers.
 Settlement engine implementations SHOULD proxy all messages through its Interledger connector's existing transport like so:

 1. Origin settlement engine sends a request to its connector with the settlement-related message to forward.
 2. Origin connector encodes the raw message within an ILP Prepare packet (described below), which is sent to the peer's connector using its existing transport.